princefishthrower/chrisfrew.in/src/pages/data-challenge-rendering-all-32767-invaders/index.md

 ![Gif of randomly colored circles popping up all over the screen](./circles.gif)

-of course, this is only the tip of the iceberg.
+Of course, this is only the tip of the iceberg.
 You can build out and develop art and patterns as complex as you want, [like these examples by Daniel Stewart.](https://www.skillshare.com/projects/Talkin-Bout-My-Generating/27908)

-# Motivation for this Data Challenge
+## Motivation for this Data Challenge

 So, after learning the very basics about Processing and working through a few examples and a beginner generative art course by [Melissa Wiederrecth on Skillshare](https://www.skillshare.com/classes/Coding-Easy-Generative-Art-With-Processing-The-Basics/520946096), I started exploring other's work, also mostly on Skillshare.